k0imet/repo/about.md

 ---
 About Me

+Howdy, I am k0imet Founder and Team Captain [@fr334aks](https://twitter.com/fr334aks) . also a Security Consultant at Silensec.
-Hi, i am Koimet a Web Security Researcher and CTF'er with [@fr334aks](https://twitter.com/fr334aks)
+Interested in Web Security and DFIR.

 *Achievements*